Dark Chocolate & Almond Tart

 - 1/4 Cup of Flaked or Chopped Almonds (35g)

 This is the tart to end all tarts, it’s every chocoholic’s dream.
+It’s ideal for entertaining, whether it’s a small dinner party or a big Christmas feast.
 A lightly sweetened golden crust with a gorgeous crumble makes the ideal base for the rich, smooth, dark chocolate filling.
 I swear no one would ever know, or believe you, when you tell them that this decadent dessert is made with such nutritious ingredients.
 I’ve used vitamin E- and protein-rich almonds in the crust and lots of clever coconut in the filling so you get a boost of healthy fats along with your chocolate fix.

 Preheat the oven to 180’C.

 Combine all of the crust ingredients in a large bowl and mix well.
 It should be a crumbly mixture.

 Grease an 8 inch tart tin with a little coconut oil.
 Press the crust mixture tightly into the tin and up the sides.
 Bake at 180’C for about 15 minutes, until lightly golden.
 Don’t worry if it puffs up a little, it will fall as it cools.